 Mason and Leaf-Cutter Bee

-Leafcutters and their close kin, mason bees, love to build their solitary nests.
-You will often find a mason bee taking up residence in old mortar, while the leafcutter neatly cuts rounded pieces out of leaves.
+Leafcutters and their close kin, mason bees, love to build solitary bee nests.
+You’ll often find a mason bee taking up residence in old mortar, while the leafcutter neatly cuts rounded pieces out of leaves.

-Neither are aggressive, and the leafcutter bee doesn’t harm the plants it harvests from.
+Neither are aggressive, and the leafcutter bee doesn’t physically harm the plants it harvests from.

 Comprising of over 1,300 species worldwide, the mining bee leads a solitary life, coming out of their burrow as adults for only 6-8 weeks in the spring.
 Their burrows help aerate the soil, and they are one of the most pacifistic types of bee out there.